jacobmr/teslatracker/readme.md

 ### 4. Tesla API Setup

-- Create a Tesla account at [Tesla.com](https://www.tesla.com/).
-- You’ll need your account email and password for first-time auth.
-- The bot uses [TeslaPy](https://teslapy.readthedocs.io/) for API access.
+- Get your Tesla API credentials and set them as environment variables in your `.env` file.

 ---

 ### 5. Telegram Bot Setup

-- Create a bot at [BotFather](https://t.me/botfather) on Telegram.
 - Get your bot token and chat ID.
-- Set these as environment variables or edit directly in `statusbot.py` and `tracker.py`.
+- Set these as environment variables in your `.env` file.

 ---